How do I apply for consent orders?

 If your de facto relationship broke down more than two years before the date of filing this application, you should read and consider section 44 of the Family Law Act.
 If you are filing beyond this time frame, you must consent to the Court making the proposed property and maintenance orders or you will need to seek leave of the Court to file the application.

-• Child maintenance for children covered by the Child Support (Assessment) Act, that is, those under 18 who were born after 1 October 1989 or whose parents separated after that date—this is handled by the Child Support Agency which can be contacted on 131 272 for the cost of a local call.
+• Child maintenance for children if child support is payable.
+Child support is covered by the Child Support (Assessment) Act.
+Child support is handled by the Services Australia (Child Support) which can be contacted on 131 272 for the cost of a local call.

 • Declarations about the existence of a de facto relationship.